AirportWorld/wear/README.md

 Airport World Wear: shop without leaving land!

-## There's no shop
+## Disclaimer

-Since Airport World Wear is as fictional as its parent brand, there's no official shop for Airport World Wear.
-(I couldn't get the money from it, anyway.)
+Airport World Wear is as fictional as its parent brand, and there is only pixel art released by Airport World Wear.
+(It's wonderful, however. :sparkles:)

 That said, we'd like to look at *your* real-world Airport World wear.
 Send photos to [@AirportWorld@instance.business](https://instance.business/@AirportWorld) hashtagged `#AirportWorldWear`. :)